 What makes a good tenant?
 Our ideal candidate is someone who understands that a process is involved.
 It’s similar to buying a home.
 You go through a series of steps, and then 30 to 45 days later, you get the home.
 Renting a property is kind of the same thing, but on a smaller scale.
-There is a process to follow before you get a great house.
+There is a process that needs to be followed before you get a great home.
 Consider these three words when you’re placing and retaining tenants: systems, expectations, and education.
 [Read more…]

 As a Property Management Company in Gwinnett County, “What’s Your Plan For Your Home” is a question worth asking.
 Whether you are renting your home or currently living in the home, knowing the answer can be a proactive approach to staying ahead of the curve.
 Many of us got caught several years ago thinking everything was great and we would continue on course, but that didn’t go as planned.
 Below are a few things to consider.

 If the home is currently rented, do yourself a favor and set up regular home inspections.
 Not just a drive by, but a walk thru.
 Look for security issues and preventive maintenance items that can save you money down the road.
 Your goal should be to reduce liability and future expenses.
 If your plan is to sell the home or renew the lease, start looking at comparables several months out.
 This will give you a clear picture of your options.
 The downturn taught me something.
 If I have the opportunity to sell and make my number, I will probably go that route.
 But, I have a plan for all of my holdings and that line of thinking helped over the past year while the market heated up.
 Now, a new trend is coming around that has to be taken into consideration.
 By doing these inspections, it will enable you to rent for a higher amount or sell more quickly.